CellularPrivacy/Android-IMSI-Catcher-Detector/CONTRIBUTING.md

 * We **love** developers!
 Earn our respect through [creating pull requests](https://help.github.com/articles/using-pull-requests)!
 * If you added foreign code, please reference it in our [SOURCES](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/SOURCES).
-* If you submit a commit, please make sure to explain it poperly.
+* If you submit a commit, please make sure to explain its pull request poperly.
+* :exclamation: Add comments to your own and existing code to make it understandable!
 * ALWAYS respect the [LICENSE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/LICENSE) this project is licensed with.

 #### On Bugs and Suggestions